-There are also on the main campus four substantial buildings, one being of brick veneer construction, which provide a total of twenty-five comfortably furnished apartments of various sizes.
+There are also on the main campus six substantial buildings, one being of brick veneer construction, which provide a total of twenty-five comfortably furnished apartments of various sizes and six unfurnished apartments.

 In addition to these facilities, there are two large apartment buildings within about four blocks of the main campus.
 One contains eight units, the other thirty units.
-This provides, in the six buildings, a total of sixty-three dwelling units for married students.
+This provides, in the eight buildings, a total of sixty-nine dwelling units for married students.